|William C. Rickle, SJ

 2.1 Policy Statement

-It is the University's objective to maintain a schedule of reasonably priced health, dental and vision care ("health and welfare") programs for its regular employees.
+It is the University's objective to maintain a schedule of reasonably priced health, dental, and vision care ("health and welfare") programs for its regular employees.
 The University will adhere to all federally mandated changes and will endeavor to communicate to all employees' any and all changes to the plans as they become necessary.
+The University's self-funded health care plan meets the "grandfather" requirements as defined by the PPACA and conforms to all the requirements for affordability and minimal essential coverage.

 - "Benefits-Eligible" - Full-time employees (Faculty, Staff, and Administration) are provided, as a part of their overall package, access to health and welfare benefits for themselves and for qualified dependents.
 Participation is optional with costs being shared in several plans by both the University and the employee; the employee portion will be taken through pre-tax payroll deductions as premium contributions.
 Full time is defined in the policy "Types of University Employment."